 But what if there was a way to drive more organic traffic without having to create new content?

 There is.
-You can refresh your existing landing pages.
+You can refresh your existing posts and pages.
 The only trick is to pick the right ones.

 Some are calling it “historical optimization” – reaching back into your publishing history and finding old content that can be improved via on-page SEO.
 With a few tweaks to the old content, historical optimization can help you drive brand new traffic.

 But you might have a lot of those old pages, perhaps going back years.
-You can’t update all of them – that would take too much time.
+It’s unlikely you have the bandwidth to update all of them.
 Where should you start?
 Which ones will be worth your effort?
 And how do you find them?

-The key is to look at your current search traffic to find the pages that will give you the most upside.
+The key is to analyze your current search traffic and the keywords and URLs that are driving that traffic, to find the pages that will give you the most upside.
 Those are the pages to prioritize.
-And you can use some simple metrics to find them.
+And you can use some simple metrics and processes to find them.

 - Position in search between 8-20 + high click-through rate (CTR).
 These are URLs that get clicked on – when people see them.
-But most people don’t get past the first page of the SERP, which contains only about 8-10 organic results.
-So if you can nudge your URLs onto page one, you’ll reap the CTR benefit of all those impressions.
+But most people don’t get past the first page of the SERP, which contains only about 7 organic results.
+So if you can nudge your URLs onto page one, you’ll reap the benefit of all those added impressions.

 - Position in search between 8-20 + high impressions.
-These are URLs that Google is already finding highly relevant to many popular searches.
+These are URLs that Google is already finding highly relevant to many popular, high-volume searches.
 But again, they’re just a little buried.
 See if you can get these onto page one as well.

 - High impressions + low CTR.
 These are showing up in a lot of searches, but people aren’t clicking through.
 There are optimizations you can do to make your link more likely to get clicked on.
 With a page already getting a high number of impressions, improving the CTR just a little can pay off big.